And below are recent notes/articles/reviews/analysis on 'Somewhere In This Country':

 "Then, the crowd pours out through the stage doors, the normal doors, and the windows…" [STORY ENDS HERE]

-Chirere’s stories are hinged on individuals in specific dilemmas dealing with specific identity questions.
+Memory Chirere’s stories are hinged on individuals in specific dilemmas, dealing with specific identity questions.
 These are, however, linked to the larger national, class and racial identities.
-We are presented with characters that are realistic and easy to identify with ( Pempani and Hurston) On the other hand we have characters that are magical in the sense of having the ability to make thing happen and difficult to define (Two old men in ‘Suburb’ and ‘The Presidential Goggles’).
+We are presented with characters that are realistic and easy to identify with ( Pempani and Hurston.)
+On the other hand, we have characters that are magical in the sense of having the ability to make thing happen and difficult to define (Two old men in ‘Suburb’ and ‘The Presidential Goggles’).
 They do not have specific names because they are universal and fluid.